 The baby is discovering his body and his parents’ faces.
 He feels the need to touch them, to put his fingers in their mouth, nose and eyes.
 He pulls at their clothing.
 He laughs at the faces they make and becomes something of a tease.
 He tries to attract the attention of other babies by smiling and babbling when they meet.
 The fear of strangers may make him cry when he sees unfamiliar faces.

-The wide world.
-Whatever the season, take him outdoors.
+The wide world - Whatever the season, take him outdoors.
 It’s good for his health and yours.
 Help him discover the world around him – trees, birds and flowers – and other children.
-Help him explore his surroundings by letting him play with everyday objects.

 From 9 to 12 months